eoscostarica/eos-local/README.md

 ## Description
 EOS Local provides a really quick way to setup an EOS local network for development.

-The primary benefits of containers are consistency accross different environments and deployment ease.
+The primary benefits of containers are consistency across different environments and deployment ease.

 This project has a [full-stack-boilerplate](https://github.com/eoscostarica/full-stack-boilerplate) for your dApp.